wgehner/remote_docker/README.md

 	Optional if you like the Vi Visual Editor: install NERDTree (via apt-vim )

-10. XXX We need a web/http server.
-WedgeServer.
+10. We need a web/http server.
+WedgeServer in golang. ( a Caddy Server fork )

 		apt-get update / upgrade
 	   apt-get install mlocate